StefanoPutelli/rayCastGame/README.md

 ```
 ./run.sh gui
 ```
-the command has to be executed into the root directory.
+the command has to be executed into the c++ directory directory.

 ## Configurations

 In the /conf folder you can find configurations for the terminal and the GUI.

+## JavaScript version

+The Javascript version is WIP.